ZhangqiJiang07/zhangqijiang07.github.io/_pages/includes/pub.md

 _AAAI_, 2024
 \[[**code**](https://github.com/ZhangqiJiang07/code_DIMvLN)\]

-TL;DR: To tackle the dual incompleteness of views and labels problem, we leverage graph neural networks for view recovery and a pseudo-labeling strategy for mining supervision information.
+TL;DR: To tackle the dual incompleteness of views and labels problem in multi-view scenarios, we leverage graph neural networks for view recovery and a pseudo-labeling strategy for mining supervision information.
 </div>
 </div>